What is an angiosarcoma?

-Angiosarcomas are uncommon malignant tumours (cancers) that arise from the cells that are normally used to make up the walls of the blood or lymphatic vessels.
+Angiosarcoma is an uncommon malignant tumour (cancer) that arises from the cells that are normally used to make up the walls of the blood or lymphatic vessels.
 Haemangiosarcomas start in blood vessel walls and lymphangiosarcomas start in lymph vessel walls.

 Angiosarcomas may occur in any organ of the body but are more frequently found in skin and soft tissue.
 They can also originate in the liver, breast, spleen, bone or heart.

-The cause of angiosarcomas is usually unknown.
-The tumours may develop as a complication of a pre-existing condition.
+The cause of angiosarcoma is usually unknown.
+The tumour may develop as a complication of a pre-existing condition.
 Certain patient groups may be at greater risk of developing angiosarcomas, these include:

 - Patients with chronic lymphoedema (accumulation of lymph fluid in the arms) whom have undergone a radical mastectomy for breast cancer (removal of breast and all lymph nodes under the arm)

 - Radiotherapy patients (especially those who have been exposed to radiation emitting contrast agent Thorotrast – this agent is no longer used but angiosarcomas have occurred in people decades after exposure)